 Until recently the MicroSort technique for gender selection was only available for couples who have a genetic disorder which is gender-linked and it is not for Family Balancing.
 It now appears that the MicroSort clinical trial was ended on March 31, 2012 and the FDA did not grant them leave to continue trials.
 This means that new patients will not be accepted for MicroSort.

 In Vitro Fertilization with Preimplantation Genetic Diagnosis (IVF with PGD)

 The fertilized eggs grow into embryos.
 On the fifth or sixth day of development, depending on the maturation of the embryos, a skilled embryologist performs an embryo biopsy on each appropriate blastocyst.
-A very fine laser is used to make a hole in the outer covering of the embryo, then a small section of cells are gently removed from the trophetoderm.
+A very fine laser is used to make a hole in the outer covering of the embryo, then a small section of cells are gently removed from the trophetoderm (the outer layer of cells of a blastocyst).
 The sample is sent to a genetic testing lab, where we can test at all 24 chromosomes to pick up disorders like Down’s Syndrome (Trisomy 21) as well as determining gender.
 This process is called Preimplantation Genetic Screening or PGS.
 The biopsied embryos are then frozen, or vitrified, for transfer in a subsequent FET cycle.
 We use the PGD/PGS results to select the embryos to transfer back into the woman’s uterus.

 If you are interested in Family Balancing or gender selection, please contact us to schedule your initial consultation with one of our MDs.
 We will recommend individualized testing to make sure that you have an acceptable chance of success before proceeding with treatment.

-For more detailed information on PGD, including success rates.
+For more detailed information on PGS/PGD, including success rates.